ned-kelly/docker-multicontainer-libretime/README.md

 | `ICECAST_MOUNT_NAME`        | libretime-icecast  | `/live`                      | This is the endpoint that your stream will be published/accessible on                                                                                                                                                   |
 | `WEBSITE_HOMEPAGE`          | libretime-icecast  | `http://libretime.org/`      | The URL to your station's homepage.                                                                                                                                                                                     |

-You should change the Icecast passwords at a minimum - **(Don't leave the passwords as the default if you're exposing this to the internet, you will be hacked _(The default is ok if you're testing)_ - You will also need to update your settings in the Libratime UI)**.
+You should change the Icecast passwords at a minimum - **(Don't leave the passwords as the default if you're exposing this to the internet, you will be hacked _(The default is ok if you're testing)_ - You will also need to update your settings in the Libretime UI)**.

 ## Accessing: